top of page

 But it wasn't ALL young women.
 It was overwhelmingly liberal/progressive young women in Anglo countries that drove the changes in the overall statistics.
 Here's a study of 86,000 high school seniors:

-The trends above have continued, and now a majority of young left-leaning women in the US report poor mental health .
+The trends above have continued, and now an overwhelming majority of young very liberal women in the US report poor mental health.
 This is unprecedented as far as I can find in the history of mental health tracking.

-In another clue, the ideological effect seems to be even stronger than the gender difference.
+In another clue, the ideological effect seems to be much stronger than the gender difference.
 Conservative women now report better mental health than liberal/progressive men.

 One might object, with some validity, that conservatives can be less likely to admit to mental health challenges, but the trends observed are relative to baseline - they don't need to be 100% accurate about levels to show the relative trends over time.